shugyosha89/cloudflare-ddns-updater/README.md

 ## Requirements
 * Python 3 (not tested on Python 2)
 * Python modules in `requirements.txt`
-* AWS CLI configured with your AWS profiles

 ## Usage
 Clone the repository: